Market Fees, Rules & Regulations

 The market will operate rain or shine.
 Coastal weather is vivacious!
 Scattered rain showers are not indicative of rain across the entire county(ies).
 Therefore, vendors are required to attend unless in the event of inclement weather.
 Inclement weather is defined as adverse weather conditions that will impact vendor product, the safety of one another, and/or pose a public hazard.
 Under such conditions, the market will be cancelled.

 Participating vendors are required to remain on site for the entire duration of the market.
-Early breakdown is not permitted, and will result in a formal warning to cease and desist.
+Early breakdown is not permitted due to safety and liability concerns, and will result in a verbal warning to immediately cease and desist.

-Vendors must give 24-hour notice to the market manager if they will be unable to attend on a scheduled day.
-Part-time vendors must provide a schedule of each week they plan to attend on the 1st Wednesday of each month.
+Vendors must give 24-hour notice to the Market Manager if they will be unable to attend on a scheduled day.

 Booth Space ♦ Displays

 Due to the nature of the market, maximum vendor booth space is approximately 10′ x 10′; some spaces will accommodate vehicles (east perimeter) and some will not (inner and west perimeter spaces).
 Sellers may reserve and pay for up to 2 booth spaces.
 Booth spaces are determined by the membership status of the vendor and assigned in consultation with the vendor, Market Manager, and Executive Director.

 - Full-time vendors have permanent booth assignments.
 Booth layouts will be emailed on the Monday before market Wednesday.

 - Part-time and guest vendors are assigned on a first come/first serve basis on the morning of market day for order, uniformity, and continuity.
 No booth spaces are reserved for part-time and guest vendors, except for farmers and some heritage crafts that require special consideration regarding direct sunlight.